Strawberry-pumpkin/RandomO/README.md

 2) Secondly, it'll make everything so easy for you if you use an IDE such as [Pycharm](https://www.jetbrains.com/pycharm/),  [VS Code](https://code.visualstudio.com/) or any other IDE of your choice.

-3) After that copy the folders 'static' and 'templates' to your IDE with all the other files.
+3) After that copy the folders [static](https://github.com/Strawberry-pumpkin/RandomO/tree/main/static) and [templates](https://github.com/Strawberry-pumpkin/RandomO/tree/main/templates) to your IDE with all the other files.
 (If you are using pycharm, you might have to make a new project beforehand)

-4) Finally, copy the 'app.py' tp your project/ working directory **Make Sure you keep them out side the 'static' and 'templates' folders**
+4) Finally, copy the [app.py](https://github.com/Strawberry-pumpkin/RandomO/blob/main/app.py) to your project/ working directory **Make Sure you keep them out side the 'static' and 'templates' folders**

 _keep in mind that the files 'confid.txt','users.txt' and 'contact.txt' files are empty as they get filled upon user actions, but don't worry it won't affect you at all :)_

 Now all you have to do is open the terminal and type  "flask run"

-Thanks for taking your time to go through my project, hope you enjoy it 💖

 <br>
 <br>